 PRINCIPLE 8 – REMUNERATE FAIRLY AND RESPONSIBLY

-On 1 June 2013 and following the Board Restructure, the Board has established a Remuneration and Nomination Committee (R&N Committee).
-The R&N Committee comprises:
+The Board has a Remuneration and Nomination Committee (R&N Committee).
+The R&N Committee currently comprises:

-The R&N Committee is comprised of independent non-executive directors and is chaired by an independent non-executive director.
+The R&N Committee is comprised of a Non-Executive Director and Executive Chairman and is chaired by an Independent Non-Executive Director.
 The R&N Committee meets as required, but at a minimum at least twice a year.

 The remuneration levels of directors and senior executives are reviewed by the R&N Committee and approved by resolution of the Board (with abstentions from relevant directors where there is a conflict of interest).
 Where the Board or R&N Committee considers that particular expertise or information is required, appropriate external advice may be taken and reviewed prior to a final decision by the Board.